LIBERA HISTORICAL TIMELINE: PART 6 (2013)

 for the 7th and final concert of the tour.

-French audience member Patrick and Yuki from Japan wrote of this event:
+French audience member Patrick and Yuki from Japan also wrote of this event:

 "Total silence in the hall.
 2500 persons were staring right to this 10 years old boy standing on